StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-redundant-ptp-timing-clock-sources.md

 # ptp-notification registration and reporting application

-The ptp-notification registration and reporting applications support multiple clock sources in compliance to O-RAN O-Cloud Notification API Specification.
+The ptp-notification registration and reporting applications support multiple clock sources in compliance to the O-RAN O-Cloud Notification API Specification.
 An aggregated clock status is also supported.
-The user application may need enhancements to accomodate a list of clock sources.
+The user application may need enhancements to accommodate a list of clock sources.

 # New alarms

 New alarms and events have been added to StarlingX to report the HA state.

-The "no source clock" alarm raises when phc2sys does not have sources that meet the specified threshold in the user configuration.
+The "no source clock" alarm is raised when phc2sys does not have sources that meet the specified threshold in the user configuration.

-The "source clock is not locked to a PRC" alarm raises when one of the HA phc2sys interfaces presents a clockClass of lesser quality than the specfied maximum clockClass in the user config.
+The "source clock is not locked to a PRC" alarm is raised when one of the HA phc2sys interfaces presents a clockClass of lesser quality than the specified maximum clockClass in the user config.
 The alarm indicates the degraded interface.

-The "selected lower priority clock source" alarm raises when phc2sys is configured with multiple sources, and the active is not the highest priority.
+The "selected lower priority clock source" alarm is raised when phc2sys is configured with multiple sources, and the active is not the highest priority.
 It indicates the highest priority clock has degraded.

-The "automatic source selection disabled" alarm raises when an operator locks the system real-time clock to an interface.
-See "status & debuging" below.
+The "automatic source selection disabled" alarm is raised when an operator locks the system real-time clock to an interface.
+See "status & debugging" below.

 The "selected new active source" event is raised when phc2sys switches between sources for any reason.